GoldenEye 007 (1997 video game)

-GoldenEye 007 is a 1997 first-person shooter video game developed by Rare and published by Nintendo for the Nintendo 64.
-Based on the 1995 James Bond film GoldenEye, the player controls the secret agent James Bond to prevent a criminal syndicate from using a satellite weapon.
+GoldenEye 007 is a 1997 first-person shooter game developed by Rare and published by Nintendo for the Nintendo 64.
+It is based on the 1995 James Bond film GoldenEye, with the player controlling the secret agent James Bond to prevent a criminal syndicate from using a satellite weapon.
 They navigate a series of levels to complete objectives, such as recovering or destroying objects, while shooting enemies.
 In a multiplayer mode, up to four players compete in several deathmatch scenarios via split-screen.

 Development began in January 1995.
-An inexperienced team led by Martin Hollis developed GoldenEye 007 over two-and-a-half years.
-It was conceived as a side-scrolling platform game for the Super Nintendo Entertainment System, but evolved into a 3D shooter for the Nintendo 64 inspired by Doom (1993) and Virtua Cop (1994).
-Rare visited the GoldenEye set for reference, and Eon Productions and Metro-Goldwyn-Mayer allowed them to expand the game with sequences not featured in the film.
+An inexperienced team led by Martin Hollis developed GoldenEye 007 over two and a half years.
+The game was conceived as a side-scrolling platform game for the Super Nintendo Entertainment System, but evolved into a 3D shooter for the Nintendo 64 inspired by Doom (1993) and Virtua Cop (1994).
+Rare visited the GoldenEye set for reference, and Eon Productions and Metro-Goldwyn-Mayer (MGM) allowed them to expand the game with sequences and characters not featured in the film.

-GoldenEye 007 was released in August 1997, almost two years after the release of the film but shortly before the release of its sequel Tomorrow Never Dies.
+GoldenEye 007 was released in Japan on 23 August 1997, North America on 25 August 1997, and the United Kingdom on 7 November 1997, two years after the release of the film but shortly before the release of its sequel Tomorrow Never Dies.
 It faced low expectations from the gaming media during development.
-However, it received critical acclaim and sold over eight million copies, making it the third-bestselling Nintendo 64 game.
+However, it received critical acclaim and sold over eight million copies, making it the third-best-selling Nintendo 64 game.
 The game was praised for its visuals, gameplay depth and variety, and multiplayer mode.
-In 1998, it received the BAFTA Interactive Entertainment Games Award and four awards from the Academy of Interactive Arts & Sciences.
+In 1998, it received the BAFTA Interactive Entertainment Award, as well as four awards from the Academy of Interactive Arts & Sciences.

-GoldenEye 007 demonstrated the viability of home consoles as platforms for first-person shooters, and signalled a transition from Doom-like shooters to a more realistic style.
-It pioneered features such as atmospheric single-player missions, stealth elements, and multiplayer console deathmatch.
-The game is considered one of the greatest video games ever made, with many of its elements, such as the Klobb gun, leaving an enduring impression in video game culture.
-A spiritual successor, Perfect Dark, was released in 2000, while a remake developed by Eurocom, GoldenEye 007, was released in 2010.
-The original game was rereleased in January 2023 on Xbox One via Xbox Game Pass by Xbox Game Studios and Nintendo Switch via Nintendo Switch Online + Expansion Pack by Nintendo.
+GoldenEye 007 demonstrated the viability of home consoles as platforms for first-person shooters and signalled a transition from Doom-like shooters to a more grounded style.
+It pioneered features such as atmospheric single-player missions, widescreen gaming, stealth elements, and console multiplayer deathmatch.
+The game is considered to be one of the most influential and greatest video games ever made, with many of its elements, such as the Klobb gun, leaving an enduring impression in video game culture.
+A spiritual successor, Perfect Dark, was released in 2000, while a remake developed by Eurocom, also titled GoldenEye 007, was released in 2010.
+The original game was re-released in 2023, both as a standalone title and downloadable add-on for the compilation Rare Replay on Xbox One and Xbox Series X/S, as well as the Nintendo Classics service for Nintendo Switch Online, available on Nintendo Switch and Nintendo Switch 2.